-A sub-district of Phuket, the tranquil sea-shores are a sleepy town compared to the more crowded Thai tourist spots.
+A sub-district of Phuket, the tranquil sea-shores is a sleepy town compared to the more crowded Thai tourist spots.
 When in Phuket, always drop by in the Phuket bird park for some exotic birdwatching delights.
-The Big Buddha by the sea is photogenic all year round, even in overcast weathers.
+The Big Buddha by the sea is photogenic all year round, even in overcast weather.

 (14) Phuket City: